-(d) Any changes made during construction shall require the approval of the Department in order to maintain shall be furnished to the Department.
+(d)(e) Completed construction or remodeling shall conform to the minimum standards established in Sections .3100, .3200, .3200, and .3400 of this Subchapter.
+Prior to approval for licensure, one set of "as built working drawings" shall be furnished to the Department.
 Final working drawings construction documents and building construction including the operation of all building systems operation must shall be approved in writing by the Department prior to licensure or patient and resident occupancy.

-(d)(e) Completed construction or remodeling shall conform to the minimum standards established in Sections .3100, construction or remodeling starts and at points when construction is 50 percent, 75 percent, and 90 percent complete and upon final completion is complete.
-New construction or remodeling must be approved in writing by the
+(e)(f) The owner or his designated agent owner's appointed representative shall notify the Department when actual construction or remodeling starts and at points when construction is 50 percent, 75 percent, and 90 percent complete and upon final completion is complete.
+New construction or remodeling must be approved in writing by the Department prior to use.